-If the value of your account falls below \$1,000 (excluding Qualified Retirement Accounts) with respect to Institutional Shares or \$500 (excluding Qualified Retirement Accounts or accounts with systematic investment plans) with respect to A Shares, C Shares and T Shares, the Fund may ask you to increase your balance.
-If, after 60 days, the account value is still below \$1,000 (excluding Qualified Retirement Accounts or accounts with systematic investment plans) for Institutional Shares or \$500 (excluding Qualified Retirement Accounts) for A Shares, C Shares and T Shares, the Fund may close your account if your balance falls below the Fund's minimum initial investment amount due to your redemption activity.
+If the value of your account falls below \$1,000 (excluding Qualified Retirement Accounts) with respect to Institutional Class shares or \$500 (excluding Qualified Retirement Accounts or accounts with systematic investment plans) with respect to Class A shares, Class C shares and Class T shares, the Fund may ask you to increase your balance.
+If, after 60 days, the account value is still below \$1,000 (excluding Qualified Retirement Accounts or accounts with systematic investment plans) for Institutional Class shares or \$500 (excluding Qualified Retirement Accounts) for Class A shares, Class C shares and Class T shares, the Fund may close your account if your balance falls below the Fund's minimum initial investment amount due to your redemption activity.
 The Fund will not close your account if it falls below these amounts solely as a result of a reduction in your account's market value.
 There are no minimum balance requirements for Qualified Retirement Accounts.